Eschatologue/CM_wiki/docs/class/wizard/index.md

 ### Level 20: Signature Spells

 Choose two level 3 spells in your spellbook as your signature spells.
 You always have these spells prepared, and you can cast each of them once at level 3 without expending a spell slot.
-When you do so, you can't cast them in this way again until you finish a Short or Long Rest.
+When you do so, you can't cast them in this way again until you finish a **:rest-short: Short** or **:rest-long: Long Rest**.
 To cast either spell at a higher level, you must expend a spell slot.

 --8<-- "includes/snippets/skills.md"
 --8<-- "includes/snippets/spells2/lv0.md"